-For a CGU where there is any indication of impairment, management estimates the recoverable amount of the PPE using higher of fair value less costs of disposal and value in use method and determines if provision is required by comparing the carrying amount of the PPE with its recoverable amount.
+For a CGU where there is any indication of impairment or reversal of impairment, management estimates the recoverable amount of the PPE using higher of fair value less costs of disposal and value in use method and determines if provision or reversal of provision is required by comparing the carrying amount of the PPE with its recoverable amount.

-The recoverable amounts of the assets of each of CGU was determined by value in use calculations using discounted cash flow projections based on the financial forecasts approved by management covering the remaining lease term of each of CGU, which were higher than the respective fair value less costs of disposal of each of CGU.
+The recoverable amounts of the assets of each of CGU was determined by value in use calculations using discounted cash flow projections based on the financial forecasts approved by management covering the remaining lease term of each of CGU, which were higher than the respective fair value less costs of disposal.